 You can register lens aberration correction data for the lens to the camera, or delete registered data from the camera.
+Note that you do not have to register correction data for an EF-M lens.

-For 1DC (firmware version 1.3.0 or later), lens aberration correction data for EF Cinema lenses (CN-E lenses) can be registered to the camera.
+For 1D C (firmware version 1.3.0 or later), lens aberration correction data for EF Cinema lenses (CN-E lenses) can be registered to the camera.